kevinpt/opbasm/README.txt

 ===Picoblaze-3 Enhancements===

 You can use all Picoblaze-6 syntax extensions in Picoblaze-3 code that don't depend on PB6 specific instructions.
+This makes writing PB3 code much less painful.

 For Picoblaze-3 you can use the following syntax extensions from Picoblaze-6:
   * Decimal, binary, and character literals (`41'd, 01000001'b, "A"`)